levycarneiro/LoRaDurationTests/README.md

 # LoRaDurationTests
 How much time it takes to send a LoRa message with different parameters?

+Tests done with:

-Tests below were done by sending a short "Hello" string.
+- Sending a short "Hello" string.
 Duration will increase with longer messages.
+- CRC is disabled by default in LoRa.h library.

-Hardware used: Heltec ESP32 LoRa v2 board with LoRa chip SX1276.
+- Hardware used is Heltec ESP32 LoRa v2 board with SX1276 chip.

 | Spreading Factor | Bandwidth (KHz) | Duration (ms) |
 | --- | --- | --- |